tendermint/farming/x/farming/spec/03_state_transitions.md

 When a farmer unstakes an amount of coins, the following state transitions occur:

-- it adds Staking and QueueStaking amounts to see if the unstaking amount is sufficient
+- it adds `Staking` and `QueueStaking` amounts to see if the unstaking amount is sufficient
 - it automatically withdraws rewards for the coin denom which are accumulated over the last epochs
-- it substracts the unstaking amount of coins from QueueStaking first and if it is not sufficient then it substracts from Staking
+- it substracts the unstaking amount of coins from `QueueStaking` first and if it is not sufficient then it substracts from `Staking`
 - it releases the unstaking amount of coins to the farmer

 ## Harvest (Reward Withdrawal)

 - it calculates `CumulativeUnitRewards` in `HistoricalRewards` object in order to get the rewards for the staking coin denom which are accumulated over the last epochs for the farmer
-- it releases the accumulated rewards to the farmer if it is not zero and decreases the outstanding rewards
+- it releases the accumulated rewards to the farmer if it is not zero and decreases the `OutstandingRewards`
 - it sets `StartingEpoch` in `Staking` object

 ## Reward Allocation